jahuty/jahuty-ruby/README.md

 ## Caching

-You can use caching to control how frequently this library requests content from Jahuty's API.
+You can use caching to control how frequently this library requests the latest content from Jahuty's API.

-* When content is frequently changing and low traffic (i.e., _development_, _testing_, or _staging_), you can use the default in-memory store to view content changes instantaneously.
+* When content is in _development_ (i.e., frequently changing and low traffic), you can use the default in-memory store to view content changes instantaneously with slower response times.
-* When content is more stable and high traffic (i.e., _production_), you can configure persistent caching to reduce network requests and improve your application's response time.
+* When content is in _production_ (i.e., more stable and high traffic), you can use persistent caching to update content less frequently and improve your application's response time.

 ### Caching in memory (default)